guduru-hemanth-teja/OIBSIP/task3-temperature-converter/README.md

 Overview

 This project is developed as part of the Oasis Infobyte Web Development Internship (Task 3).
-It is a modern temperature converter web application that allows users to easily convert values between Celsius, Fahrenheit, and Kelvin.
+It is a modern temperature converter web application that allows users to convert values between Celsius, Fahrenheit, and Kelvin.

-The application is designed with a clean user interface, smooth interactions, and responsive layout to provide a better user experience.
+The application is designed with a clean user interface, smooth functionality, and responsive layout to provide a better user experience.

 Key Highlights

 - Clean and modern UI design
-- Glassmorphism interface
+- White and blue premium theme
-- 3D interactive button
+- Glassmorphism inspired layout
-- Smooth user experience
+- 3D interactive buttons
-- Dark mode support
+- Smooth and fast performance
-- Fully responsive design
+- Dark mode toggle feature

 Features